lalawu9453/SmsCatcher/README.en.md

 It offers two execution modes:

 1. **Local Execution (main.py)**: For running on your local machine, with the option to use ngrok for a public URL.
-2. **Colab Execution (public.py)**: Tailored for Google Colaboratory, enabling cloud execution and quick public URL tunneling via ngrok.
+2. **Colab Execution (main.py --ngrok_token $ng_token)**: Tailored for Google Colaboratory, enabling cloud execution and quick public URL tunneling via ngrok.

 ## **🚀 Project Setup**